 Interment is the process of putting cremation ashes in a permanent resting place that you can visit.
-Anyone’s ashes can be interred, and the process usually involves burying them, or putting them in a Columbarium — a building, room, or freestanding wall designed to hold ash urns.
+Interring ashes can meaning burying them or putting them in a Columbarium — a building, room, or freestanding wall designed to hold urns.

 What’s the difference between burial and interment?